Final Paper

 • Do you draw upon important research in outside sources?

-• Do you have a strong conclusion?
+• Do you have a strong conclusion that explains the significance of your work?

-• Is your paper well organized?
+• Is your paper well organized and clearly written?

 • Have you responded well to feedback?